 Keep Organized Records

-It is critical that you know how much revenue that your company generated in a given year.
+It is critical that you know how much revenue your company generated in a given year.
 Your books should also indicate how much was paid to employees, vendors and other parties.
 This will help determine how much the company owes in taxes and what types of credits or deductions it may be entitled to.
 To make it easier to stay organized, hire a tax accountant or invest in accounts payable automation software.

 Elect the Most Favorable Tax Treatment